dt-alliances-workshops/claat-mockup/workshop-markdown/azure-lab3/README.md

     * Dynatrace will automatically close the problem once it detects things are back to normal.

-🏫**Class Note** - Please update the Tracking Spreadsheet if you've completed the task on this step.
+<aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task. </aside>

 ## Summary

 In this section, you should have completed the following:

-  🔷 Enable a problem in the application and walk through what <a href="https://www.dynatrace.com/platform/artificial-intelligence/" target="_blank"> Dynatrace Davis </a> found
+  ✅ Enabled a problem in the application and walk through what <a href="https://www.dynatrace.com/platform/artificial-intelligence/" target="_blank"> Dynatrace Davis </a> found

+  ✅ Reviewed the details of the Dynatrace Prolem card.

-  🔷 Learn how Dynatrace use Events and Tags to provide additional context.
+  ✅ Learn how Dynatrace use Events and Tags to provide additional context.

-🏫**Class Note** - Please update the Tracking Spreadsheet if you've completed the task on this step.
+<aside class="positive"> 🏫 - Please update the Tracking Spreadsheet upon completing this task. </aside>